 The survey discovered that a massive 60 per cent of IoT projects never get off the drawing board, stalling at the proof-of-concept stage.
 Of the projects that are implemented, only a quarter (26 per cent) are considered a success, delivering the expected benefits.

 Cisco, Gartner, Forbes and a whole host of industry insiders have done a great deal of work in helping us understand why IoT projects fail.
-Here’s how you can buck the trend, join the intelligence revolution and make the IoT work for you in 2018.
+Here’s how you can buck the trend, join the and make the IoT work for you in 2018.

 Nobody said it was easy…

-We’re set for an IoT explosion this year, with connected technology having the potential to transform how we work and live – but only if the systems do what they're supposed to do.
+We’re set for an IoT explosion this year, with connected technology having the potential to and live – but only if the systems do what they're supposed to do.
 Many businesses embrace the possibilities of the IoT but underestimate the complexities in making it work for them, according to Gartner Research VP Mark Hung.
 “Most enterprises do not know what to do with the technology," he says.

 This is a trend led from the top, with a recent Forbes survey of over 500 CIOs finding IT leaders are pushing hard for the IoT.
 They may be ready, but their organisations, it seems, are not.